Next time you’re looking for an easy way to create a GIF from video on Linux give the following app a try.

 Gif curry is an open-source, easy-to-use app GIF maker app.

-imagemagic to process video and convert to GIF.
+imagemagic to convert video to GIF.
 It has both a command-line interface (CLI) and a graphical user interface (GUI), though in this post we are only covering the GUI.

 Using it is easy: just run the app, choose a video to convert to a GIF, set the start time and the duration you want, and then hit the create button.
 An animated image pops out at the other end in the location you choose, with the file name you choose.